Collected Advice for Doing Scientific Research

 The list is necessarily short because it’s a blog post and it’s intended as something that you can re-read the next time that you’re having problems.

 There are several directions that a list of “advice for doing research” could be expanded.
-For example I could talk about heuristics for identifying good research, (it seems solvable, the old theory has known problems, it would simplify things, the underlying conditions have changed, it would help someone, your unconscious keeps on drawing you back to it…) or I could talk about progress and about what you should do in which stage of research (Clay Christensen talks about that here) but I had to stop at some point, and having a list of tricks and habits seems like a good thing to have.
+For example I could talk about heuristics for identifying good research, (it seems solvable, the old theory has known problems, it would simplify things, the underlying conditions have changed, it would help someone, your subconscious keeps on drawing you back to it…) or I could talk about progress and about what you should do in which stage of research (Clay Christensen talks about that here) but I had to stop at some point, and having a list of tricks and habits seems like a good thing to have.

 If you’ve made it to the end of this blog post, then I thank you very much for reading.
 I recommend that you come back here every once in a while to re-read the list.
 It’s what I’m doing with Polya’s book.